{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Genesis 48:20 So he blessed them that day, saying, “By you Israel will bless, saying, ‘May God make you as Ephraim and as Manasseh!’ ” And thus he set Ephraim before Manasseh.

-• The concept being that the second swallows up the first; the spiritual swallows up the natural.
+• The concept being that the second swallows up the first; the spiritual swallows up the natural (Just as the Holy Spirit swallows up the law).

 Genesis 3:10 So he (Adam) said, “I heard Your (God’s) voice in the garden, and I was afraid because I was naked; and I hid myself.”